 “Is anyone home?” she called out.
 There was no response.

 She tried the door and it pushed open on it’s cardboard crease.
-The room was empty other than the table and the bowls and the lights.
+The room was empty other than the table, the bowls, and the lights.

 Sylvie spit the gruel back into the bowl.
 It tasted like paste.
 Paste and paper, mashed together and heated to a coagulated lukewarm mush.

 “What is this?” came a low growl to Sylvie’s left.
 She jerked her head upward from the gruel and saw a face, low at the base of one of the open windows.
 It’s teeth were long and pointed and it’s eyes were painted red.
 Its flat face seemed to be painted with cheap tempura.

 The door burst open and there stood another.
 It had a long cardboard beard, dirty and gray and it wore a little red cap on it’s head.
 It stood maybe three feet tall and carried a cardboard axe.